SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Difﬁculties
 What’s in this Chapter

-The “Character Basics” chapter provided brief descriptions of each skill (and you will need to return to that chapter if you need a refresher).
+The "Character Basics" chapter provided brief descriptions of each skill (and you will need to return to that chapter if you need a refresher).
-When the generic diﬃculties aren’t enough, look up various skills in this chapter to get even more ideas on the challenge level for using those skills in common situations.
+When the generic difficulties aren’t enough, look up various skills in this chapter to get even more ideas on the challenge level for using those skills in common situations.
 Of course, not every possibility has been covered, but this provides a terriﬁc foundation.